James Bruce Lockhart: Career

 After graduating from Cambridge in 1963, Lockhart became a diplomat and intelligence officer, and on his hidden career he later had little to say, except that he had followed a similar path to that of John Le Carré in Germany.
 He took the Foreign Office entrance examination, coming top in the Greek paper.
 In 1988, he was listed in The Diplomatic Service List as a First Secretary (Commercial).
 However, an obituary in The Sunday Times stated that his "ostensible career in the Foreign Office masked his real work with the Secret Intelligence Service (MI6)".
 He joined MI6 in 1973, and the skill he had in foreign languages was important in his work for it, especially his knowledge of Russian in a posting to Vienna.

 While he was posted to Lagos in the late 1980s, Lockhart read Hugh Clapperton's Journal of a Second Expedition, published posthumously in 1829, and was inspired to make the same cross-country expedition from the Atlantic coast to the desert and from Lake Chad to Borgu.
 He also studied the route Richard Lander had taken when making his way back to the coast after Clapperton's death.
 This led Lockhart to publish editions of Clapperton's work and eventually to write a life of him, A Sailor in the Sahara, published in 2007.
 He also wrote other books.
 In 2013 he wrote Dragon Days, a book about his prep school years in Oxford, with the help of his contemporary Alan Macfarlane.

 Reviewing his two earlier Clapperton editions, Anthony Kirk-Greene said in The Journal of African History "James Bruce-Lockhart has made a significant archival addition to our knowledge of the literary legacy of Hugh Clapperton".

 In retirement, Lockhart settled at Southwold and then Saxmundham, in Suffolk, and was notable as a watercolour artist, with several solo exhibitions, signing his work J. R. Bruce Lockhart.

 Private life

 In 1967 Lockhart married Felicity A. Smith at Kensington.
 Their eldest son Dugald Bruce Lockhart, who became an actor, was born while they were on a posting in Fiji in 1968.

 He was the older brother of Sandy Bruce-Lockhart, Baron Bruce-Lockhart (1942–2008), and they also had one sister.
-Lockhart died of heart failure on 27 October 2018.
+Lockhart died of heart failure on 27 October 2018, aged 77.